WeWork — once one of the world's hottest startups — declares bankruptcy

 In August, WeWork warned that it might not be able to survive over the next year because of factors such as financial losses and a need for cash.
 The company also said that it's facing high turnover rates by members.

-Former WeWork founder and CEO Adam Neumann launched the company in April 2011.
-He was ousted in September 2019.
+Former WeWork co-founder and CEO Adam Neumann launched the company in April 2011.
+He was ousted in September 2019 amid questions about his management style and and WeWork's culture.

 "As the co-founder of WeWork who spent a decade building the business with an amazing team of mission-driven people, the company's anticipated bankruptcy filing is disappointing," Neumann said Monday in a statement.
 "It has been challenging for me to watch from the sidelines since 2019 as WeWork has failed to take advantage of a product that is more relevant today than ever before.
 I believe that, with the right strategy and team, a reorganization will enable WeWork to emerge successfully."